dwrobel/flatcam/README.md

 - fixed Tools menu no longer working due of changes
 - added some test translation for the ToolCalculators (in Romanian)
 - fixed bug in ToolCutOut where for each tool invocation the signals were reconnected
+- fixed some issues with ToolMeasurement due of above changes

 8.03.2019